 Construction management certificate program in Denver

 Build your skills and knowledge to successfully supervise the construction process from the conceptual development stage through the final construction phase by earning a certificate in construction management.
-Taught at CSU's Denver Learning Center during evenings and weekends, this program enhances your ability to coordinate and manage people, materials, equipment, budgets, schedules, and contracts.
+Taught at the CSU Extended Campus location in Denver during evenings and weekends, this program enhances your ability to coordinate and manage people, materials, equipment, budgets, schedules, and contracts.

 Click below to register or get notified when registration is open.

 - Coordinate the different needs of large-scale projects.

 - Define the structure and responsibilities of the project management team.

 - Handle external concerns such as materials, safety, and risk management.